ma7t3/blender-remove-unused-material-slots/README.md

 Just download the release ZIP file.

 Then open Blender and go to Edit -> Preferences -> Addons.
-Click on "Instal..." and select the downloaded ZIP file.
+Click on "Install..." and select the downloaded ZIP file.
 Finally enable it using the checkbox.

 ## How to use